 At the time I planted it, we were have a long dry spell here in Florida.
 The Desert Rose did well.
 I avoided watering it when I watered the hibiscus next to it, and the plant even sent out new buds, which you can see blooming at the bottom of the stalk.

-Be aware that this plant contains poisonous sap.
+Like the Oleander plant, the Rose contains poisonous sap.
 It may not be a good choice as a houseplant for families with young kids for this reason.

 Now that I live in Florida, my yard must contain the normal Florida perennials.
 Hibiscus is at the top of that list, and therefore I recently purchased a shrub and recently planted it along the side of the house.